quicwg/base-drafts/draft-ietf-quic-transport.md

 - The server echoes the Connection ID and packet number fields when sending a Version Negotiation packet (#133, #295, #244)

-- Definied a minimum packet size for the initial handshake packet from the client (#69, #136, #139, #164)
+- Defined a minimum packet size for the initial handshake packet from the client (#69, #136, #139, #164)
 - Path MTU Discovery (#64, #106)
 - The initial handshake packet from the client needs to fit in a single packet (#338)